 I went on my annual visit to Singapore and Malaysia to see family.

 Then as it turns out, my best friends (sisters) and their brother were all going to be in Lebanon from Canada for a wedding.
 Geographically, it was on the way from Singapore to London, and I had never been to the Middle East, so I moved heaven and earth (read: bit the super expensive plane tickets) and went to Lebanon.
 It was such an amazing experience, and definitely another highlight of 2017.
 I got to experience a completely new culture, in the most authentic way.
-I lived with locals, ate like a king, and had local tour guides.
+I lived with locals, ate like a queen, and had local tour guides.

 I also opted for a 12-hour layover in Larnaca, Cyprus on the way to London.
 It was the perfect amount of time to explore this beautiful medieval city.